Arpita-deb/NREGA-Data-Analysis/README.md

 - **Statewise Expenditure:**
   - Tamil Nadu has the highest expenditure (**727,295 Lakhs**), while Lakshadweep has the lowest (**6.25 Lakhs**).
   - Andaman And Nicobar (96.32%), Puducherry (95.9%), Kerala (93.46%), Rajasthan (92.77) and Assam (91.53%) spent maximum of their total expenditure on wages, while Himachal Pradesh (51.19%), Meghalaya (44.69%) and West Bengal (6.27%) spent least on wages.
-  - Meghalaya, ladakh and Goa were the top 3 states to spend their expenditure into materials and skills wages who spent 52.98%, 44.82% and 44.09% respectively in this category.
+  - Meghalaya, Ladakh and Goa were the top 3 states to spend their expenditure into materials and skills wages who spent 52.98%, 44.82% and 44.09% respectively in this category.
 Conversely, Andaman And Nicobar (2.61%), Puducherry (2.23%) and West Bengal(0%) were the lowest.
   - West Bengal spent its 93.73% of the total expenditure into administrative expenditure, leaving it to be the only state to spend more than 5% of its total expenditure into this category.
 Conversely Lakshadweep, Assam and Punjab spend none into this category.

-### 5. Completion Rates:
-- **Household Completion Percentage:**
-  - Only **0.92%** of the total households involved in the scheme completed the mandated **100 days** of employment.
-This low completion rate suggests the need for policy review to ensure the program's promise of providing 100 days of employment is fulfilled more broadly.

-- **Geographical Variation in Completion Rates:**
-  - Odisha (**3.3%**), Maharashtra (**3.26%**), and Andhra Pradesh (**2.76%**) lead in the percentage of households completing 100 days of wage employment.
-In contrast, several regions, including Dadra and Nagar Haveli and Daman and Diu, Goa, and West Bengal, have districts with no households achieving this milestone, indicating significant regional disparities.

-- **Factors Influencing Completion:**
-  - Factors such as the type of work, location, wage rates, availability of workers, budget, and the number of individuals worked are associated with the successful completion of NREGA works.
-Understanding these factors can help improve completion rates and the overall effectiveness of the program.

 ## Dashboard: